Skip to content

 © Epiximages / Westend61

 With so many operators to choose from, you have plenty of options in Austria when selecting a SIM card.
-They can be picked up from a number of resellers, including telecom shops and supermarkets.
+They can be picked up from a number of resellers, including mobile phone stores and supermarkets.
 You can also order them online, although you will still need to register as part of the activation process.
 Some operators also offer eSIMs for a greater level of flexibility.
-Mobile credit can be added online via an app or through top-ups brought at selected retailers.
-These are typically available at intervals of €5 or €10.
+Mobile phone credit can be purchased online, via an app or through top-up vouchers brought at selected retailers.
+These are typically available at a value of € 5 or € 10.

 Back to main navigation